samueldr/showconsole/README.md

 The package showconsole includes several helpers which had been developed over the years for SUSE and openSUSE Linux.
 There are

-  * blogd       - Doe boot logging on /dev/console
+  * blogd       - Does boot logging on /dev/console
   * blogctl     - Control the boot logging daemon blogd
   * blogger     - Writes messages to a running blogd process
   * isserial    - Determines if the underlying tty of stdin is a serial line